elderstudios/actions/send_slack_message_deployment/README.md

 ## Usage

 Apart from the inputs and outputs documented in the metadata file there are specific variables supported in the template file:
-- `ENVIRONMENT` - Target environment of the deployment
 - `RUN_LINK` - GitHub URL of the deployment pipeline execution
 - `EXTRA_SECTIONS` - Extra BlockKit sections ready to be embedded in the template.
 Input `extra-sections` must be provided to be supported in the template.
 - `COMMIT_FORMATTED` - Last commit message.
 Apostrophes are escaped which allows to embed the message to the BlockKit JSON
+- `DEPLOYMENT_ENVIRONMENT` - Target environment of the deployment
 - `DEPLOYMENT_STATUS` - Upper-cased status from the input
 - `DEPLOYMENT_STATUS_ICON` - icon URL corresponding to the status.
 Green tick for `success`, red exclamation mark for `failure`
 - `DEPLOYMENT_STATUS_HINT` - a hint on a follow-up action according to the deployment status